Cyber attack shuts down top U.S. fuel pipeline network - Up News Info

 Colonial has engaged a third-party cybersecurity firm to launch an investigation and contacted law enforcement and other federal agencies, it said.

 Cybersecurity company FireEye has been brought in to respond to the attack, the cybersecurity industry sources said.
-FireEye declined to comment when asked if it was working on the incident.
+FireEye declined to comment.

 “Cybersecurity vulnerabilities have become a systemic issue,” said Algirde Pipikaite, cyber strategy lead at the World Economic Forum’s Centre for Cybersecurity.